ftramer/LM_Memorization/README.md

 # Training data extraction from GPT-2

-This repository contains code for extracting training data from GPT-2, following the approach of the following paper:
+This repository contains code for extracting training data from GPT-2, following the approach outlined in the following paper:

 **Extracting Training Data from Large Language Models**<br>
 *Nicholas Carlini, Florian Tramèr, Eric Wallace, Matthew Jagielski, Ariel Herbert-Voss, Katherine Lee, Adam Roberts, Tom Brown, Dawn Song, Ulfar Erlingsson, Alina Oprea, and Colin Raffel*<br>
 USENIX Security Symposium, 2021<br>
 https://arxiv.org/abs/2012.07805

+*Please note that the experiments in our paper relied on different non-public codebases, and also involved a large amount of manual labor.
+The code in this repository is thus not meant to exactly reproduce the paper's results, but instead to illustrate the paper's approach and to help others perform similar experiments.*

 ## Installation ##
 You will need [transformers](https://github.com/huggingface/transformers), [pytorch](https://pytorch.org/) and [tqdm](https://pypi.org/project/tqdm/).